Jackson Demonstration State Forest

 Activities:

-Jackson Demonstration State Forest is committed to providing innovative demonstrations, experiments and education.
-The number of acres and breadth of age classes and seral stages contained within JDSF will allow for large landscape level research and demonstrations to complement stand and individual project level work.
+Jackson Demonstration State Forest is committed to providing innovative demonstrations, experiments, and education.
+The nearly 50,0000 acres of forest stands of varying ages allow for landscape-level research and demonstrations to facilitate large-scale and individual projects.
 JDSF will demonstrate the full range of intensity of forest management while maintaining a diversity of stand conditions for future research not yet known.
 JDSF explicitly acknowledges that forest management is a much broader concept than the growth and yield of merchantable timber.
 Special concern areas such as riparian and older forest corridors, unusual plant communities, ecological processes, wildlife use of habitat corridors or structural elements, and individual species are all worthy topics for examination within the research and demonstration program.

 The Caspar Creek Experimental Watershed Study was established in 1961 as a cooperative effort between the CAL FIRE and the Pacific Southwest Research Station (PSW).
 It is the longest continuous research project at JDSF and has important implications for forests worldwide.